 The School offers a variety of courses for those who are passionate about English.

 Areas of study include English literature, drama and creative writing.
-The School places a strong emphasis on multidisciplinary learning and this ethos is reflected in our diverse range of English courses.
 You can study the English language at degree level, and we also run courses in English for those whom English is not their first language.